 Each song on ‘In Tensions‘ is beautifully balanced, with a solid, central rhythmic tide.
 Much of this EP was written during tour dates, it could be the rhythm of the road underneath crept subconsciously into their writing, but it’s as if an ocean is always in the background.
 Jesse’s drums and Skot’s bass initially hammer you, then pull back to gather strength, allowing the guitar and vocals to guide direction.
 Then the tsunami wave thunders in and crushes all, yanking you under.
 Instead of destruction and devastation, I felt surprisingly revived, positively soaring at various points during each listen.

 Lo-Pan have been road dogs for over a decade.
 They’ve put tens of thousands of miles upon tens of thousands of miles on their tour van.
 Even with this impressive and tireless touring habit of theirs, I’ve yet had the opportunity to see this Columbus, OH band perform live.

 That deprivation ends in 2017, with their upcoming Spring tour supporting The Obsessed and Karma To Burn (tour poster with dates is below), as well as their appearance at The Maryland Doom Fest this coming June.

 I could be calm and collected, saying ‘Oh yeah, man.
 Sure, that might be a cool thing.”
 However, I’m not cool.
 Never have I been less cool than now.
 Especially after listening to ‘In Tensions‘ for the better part of two months.
 I’m amped and barely containing a jittery twitch.
-I am in love with this EP and will gladly scream it from every high cliff.
-I’ll fight you if you try to stop me.
+I’m in love with this EP and will gladly scream it from every high cliff.